morawskim/rpm-pipeline/README.md

 `journalcheck` - [journalcheck](https://github.com/jorgenschaefer/journalcheck) Like logcheck, but for journald.

 `git-quick-stats` - [git-quick-stats](https://github.com/arzzen/git-quick-stats) Git quick statistics is a simple and efficient way to access various statistics in git repository.

+`textql` - [textql](https://github.com/dinedal/textql) Allows you to easily execute SQL against structured text like CSV or TSV.